Nicholas Jackson (editor)

-Nicholas Jackson (born 1987) is an American author, writer, and magazine editor known for his work at The Atlantic, Outside, and Pacific Standard, where he served as the magazine's third editor-in-chief from 2015 until its closure in 2019.
-He has since worked as an independent consultant and media strategist for a variety of publishers and organizations.
+Nicholas Jackson (born 1987) is an American author, writer, and magazine editor known for his work at The Atlantic, Outside, Atlas Obscura, and Pacific Standard, where he served as the magazine's third editor-in-chief from 2015 until its closure in 2019.
+He has since worked as an independent consultant, media strategist, and director of editorial for a variety of publishers, organizations, and tech start-ups.

 Education

 Jackson is a graduate of The Illinois Mathematics & Science Academy, a three-year residential high school in Aurora, Illinois, founded by Leon Lederman, where he was the 2005 commencement speaker and an editor on The Acronym, the independent, student-run newspaper.
 In 2009, he graduated from Northwestern University's Medill School of Journalism, Media, Integrated Marketing Communications with a bachelor's degree in journalism.
-Eight years later, he was profiled in Medill's alumni magazine in 2017 as an editor focused on accountability journalism in the public interest.
+Eight years later, he was profiled in Medill's alumni magazine as an editor focused on accountability journalism in the public interest and "ambitious narrative and investigative reporting."